wassupluke/uniform-bank-CSV/README.md

 # Bank Statement Data Processor
 This tool automates the processing of bank statement data from multiple banks, even when the CSV formats vary.
-It transforms the data into a unified CSV format, making it convenient for personal finance analysis.
+It transforms the data into a unified CSV format, making it super convenient for personal finance analysis.

 ## Features
   - Supports multiple banks with variable CSV formatting.